-The Geoscience Department has an excellent record of placement of graduates into master's programs, and most have received financial support.
-Currently, the competition for master's students is fierce, but support monies are available for qualified students.
-If you are considering graduate studies, you must supplement your curriculum to include a full year of chemistry, physics and calculus.
+The Geoscience Department has an excellent record of placement of graduates into master's and Ph.D. programs, and most have received financial support.
+If you are considering graduate studies, you must supplement your curriculum to include a minimum of a full year of chemistry, physics and calculus.
+You should also take a summer field course in addition to your required degree program.